people-os/hubot-as-mebot/README.md

 ## Installation

-### Windows
+### Resin.io

-1. Get node.js
+1. Get an app &amp; device
-    1. I use whatever the latest v6.x.x is.
-    2. Plenty of guides exist for this, I'm not going to replicate or recommend.
-2. `npm install hubot-as-mebot --production`
-    1. Create &amp; go to an empty directory to install into
-    2. Run the above command
+    1. Create a new application in [https://resin.io](resin.io) targeted for your hardware
+    2. Download ResinOS, flash and boot to make your IoT device cloud manageable
-3. Set up environment
+2. Set up environment
     1. Read the Environment Variables section of this document
-    2. Configure the Environment variables however you wish
+    2. Use the Environment Variables page of your application or device
-    3. I quite like using `SET` commands in a .bat file for this
-4. Run bin\hubot -n %HUBOT_NAME% -a flowdock-attend-own-account
-    1. I quite like using a `CALL` in the .bat file for this

-### Resin.io

-1. get an app
-2. set up environment
-3. clone the repo
+3. Deploy the repo
+    1. `git clone https://github.com/resin-io/hubot-as-mebot` then `cd` into it
+    2. Add the remote using the provided command in the top right of resin.io
-4. push the repo
+    3. `git push resin` &amp; see the unicorn

 ### Heroku